ARCON: Advancing Auto-Regressive Continuation for Driving Videos: Experiments

 \subsection{Quantitative results}

-We evaluate our ARCON model's capability on video continuation and compare ARCON with related video generation methods in autonomous driving scenarios.
+We evaluate our ARCON model's capability on video continuation and compare with related video generation methods.
 As exhibited in \cref{tab:main}, the quantitative results show that even without training or fine-tuning on the nuScenes dataset~\cite{caesar2020nuscenes}, our model still outperforms other baselines on Fréchet Video Distance (FVD) scores~\cite{unterthiner2018towards}, which proves that our model is not only capable of generating high-quality videos but also has strong generalization ability.